 Founded in 1998, Texas startup OraMetrix has raised $80 million to develop a 3D mapping technology that improves the quality of orthodontic care (i.e. wearing braces).
 Their Suresmile system maps the patient’s jaw and simulates tooth movement over the course of the treatment to come up with the perfect bracket placement.
 The end result is a treatment that takes ~30% less time as seen in the below example:

 The system uses robots to create customized archwires that connect brackets to form the final braces.
-Patients of Suresmile dentists are promised less visits for wire changes, a shorter treatment period, and a final result that’s more precise.
+Patients of Suresmile dentists are promised fewer visits for wire changes, a shorter treatment period, and a final result that’s more precise.
 As for cost, the difference is in hundreds of dollars, not thousands.
-OraMetrix received FDA clearance in 2000, and has expanded its presence to most of Western Europe, Australia, Japan, Canada and the United States.
+OraMetrix received FDA clearance in 2000, and has expanded its presence to most of Western Europe, Australia, Japan, Canada, and the United States.
 One competing solution we came across is the Unitek product line being offered by 3M (NYSE:MMM).